thomcc/asmcc/README.md

 # asmcc
 A small tool to view the assembly or LLVM IR produced by clang.
-Essentially a command-line version of the now-defunct [http://llvm.org/demo/](llvm online demo page).
+Essentially a command-line version of the now-defunct [llvm online demo page](http://llvm.org/demo/).

 The basic idea is that you run the `asmcc` command and it opens up a text editor window for you.
 You enter the desired code into said editor, and it compiles the code to assembly and writes the result to stdout.
 If there's a compilation error, it will ask you if you want to reopen the code in an editor to try again.
 You can do this as many times as you want.